-When you are ready to make your first home purchase there are many decisions you will need to make.
+What is the best type of house to buy - When you are ready to make your first home purchase there are many decisions you will need to make.
 The first thing you will want to do is to hire a realtor and decide what type of home you are looking for.
 Every home type has advantages and disadvantges that you need to be aware of before you decide to purchase.

 You have the option of buying a single family home, a duplex or even a triplex or quadplex.
 The easiest to get approved for is a single family home.
 A single family home will usually provide the best financing options to you, although if you plan on living in one unit of a 2 unit home the financing is usually pretty similar.
 The advantage of living in a single family home is that you own the home and it stands alone, by itself.
 With a 2, 3 or 4 unit home you will have other people living directly next to you and attached to your home.
 However, you will be making rental income from the multi-unit home that will help to make your mortgage payment.
 A multi-unit home though will usually have rate bumps for not being a single family home and the qualifying criteria is usually a little more strict.